-- Apply FDA-recommended food safety and sanitation principles to food and beverage products, tools and equipment used throughout the flow of the food and beverage operation.
+Apply FDA recommended food safety and sanitation principles to food and beverage products, tools and equipment used throughout the "flow of the food" in food and beverage operations.

-During their senior year, along with a term of advanced labs and a term of academics, students participate in 1 term of an advanced internship to help to prepare students for future careers.
-This internship allows students to continue to refine their pastry skills while experiencing the role of the pastry chef, placing an emphasis on supervisory skill development and management.
-Possible sites include local and national hotels, restaurants, country clubs, resorts, casinos, artisan bakeries, confectionery shops and wedding cake boutiques.
+The bachelor's degree culminates with an advanced internship experience where students continue to refine their pastry skills and experience the role of the pastry chef, placing an emphasis on supervisory skill development and managing resources which assists students in the preparation of future careers.
+Possible internship sites include local, national and international hotels, restaurants, country clubs, resorts, casinos, artisan bakeries, confectionery shops and wedding cake boutiques.

-Note: All students interested in entering the Baking & Pastry Arts bachelor’s degree program must complete and submit an application to the program director.
+Note: All students interested in entering the Baking & Pastry Arts bachelor’s degree program must complete and submit an application to the program directors.
 Selection is based on previous academic performance, industry experience and professional recommendations.
-Students must have a minimum GPA of 3.0 to apply.

 Baking & Pastry Arts